aws-samples/serverless-patterns/ddbstream-lambda-sfn-cdk-ts/README.md

 - Check CloudWatch Logs for the Lambda function
 - Monitor the dead letter queue for failed events
 - Ensure IAM permissions are correct for DynamoDB stream access and Step Functions execution

+Copyright 2021 Amazon.com, Inc. or its affiliates.
+All Rights Reserved.

+SPDX-License-Identifier: MIT-0